-In order to keep your home mold-free, you must keep the moisture out of your home by having proper ventilation, and to regularly inspect your gutters for damage.
-If you want to properly ensure that your home stays mold-free, you may want to invest in a dehumidifier.
+To keep your home mold-free, you must keep the moisture out of your home by having proper ventilation and regularly inspect your gutters for damage.
+If you want to ensure that your home stays mold-free, you may want to invest in a dehumidifier.
 But if it’s too late to take preventative measures, there are steps on how to get rid of mold in your house.

 1. Inspect Your Home

-If you’ve found mold in one area of your house, your first step is to conduct a search of your entire house to ensure the problem isn’t more extensive.
-The areas that are the most important to search are the bathroom, kitchen, basement and any areas that are exposed to moisture.
-The easiest way to find mold is to look signs of mold such as a musty odor and for black and white spots around your house.
+If you’ve found mold in one area of your house, your first step is to search your entire home to ensure the problem isn’t more extensive.
+The areas that are the most important to search are the bathroom, kitchen, basement, and any areas that are exposed to moisture.
+The easiest way is to look for signs of mold, such as a musty odor and black and white spots around your house.

 2. Cover Yourself

-When you start to attempt to remove the mold, it is very important to cover yourself with a mask, gloves, goggles, and rubber boots.
+When you attempt to remove the mold, it is very important to cover yourself with a mask, gloves, goggles, and rubber boots.
 This will help protect yourself from any spores that go airborne.
-If there is a lot of mold to clean, you may want to also wear disposable clothing or a mold-resistant suit.
-This will add extra protection you from mold’s dangerous effects.
-This is especially important if you have asthma or a compromised immune system, if it is severe enough it may not be safe for you to be cleaning the mold yourself.
+If there is a lot of mold to clean, you may want to wear disposable clothing or a mold-resistant suit.
+This will add extra protection to you from mold’s dangerous effects.
+This is especially important if you have asthma or a compromised immune system.
+If it is severe enough, it may not be safe for you to be cleaning the mold yourself.
 In this case, it is best to contact our Charlotte mold removal professionals.